×

 We asked people in Spain if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Thank God no!
-But my daughter, who is very polite, provoke a few laughs for using to much "please" and "thanks"," said one expat in Madrid.
+But my daughter, who is very polite, provoke a few laughs for using to much "please" and "thanks"," replied a member in Madrid.

 Why do people move to Spain?